 Usage of the frequency-domain solver involves only two changes to the original simulation: (1) replace the Gaussian-pulse source with a continuous source, and (2) turn on complex fields since, by default, real fields are used.
 Everything else remains unchanged.

-Since the frequency-domain solver uses an iterative method, there are a couple of things we can do to improve its convergence: (1) use a non-zero smoothing width for the CW source (default is 0) to reduce the high-frequency oscillations produced by its abrupt turn on (which have slow group velocities and are absorbed poorly by PML), and (2) increase the parameter of the BiCGSTAB-L iterative solver (default is 2).
+Since the frequency-domain solver uses an iterative method, there are a couple of things we can do to improve its convergence: (1) use a non-zero smoothing width for the CW source (default is 0) to reduce the high-frequency oscillations produced by its abrupt turn on (which have slow group velocities and are absorbed poorly by PML), and (2) increase the parameter of the BiCGSTAB-L iterative solver from the default of 2 to 10.

 We will compute the fundamental mode at five different tolerance values chosen on a logarithmic scale.
 We will then plot the L2 norm of the error in the fields as a function of the tolerance.
 The simulation script is shown below.